Kinglord/ComfyUI_Prompt_Gallery/README.md

 - Easily add your own images to the Custom category
 - Search and Sort functions
 - Automatic metadata extraction for prompt tags (only works with default ComfyUI nodes ATM)
-- Deag and drop images with embedded workflows to load it on the canvas (similar to how the new queue works)
+- Drag and drop images with embedded workflows to load it on the canvas (similar to how the new queue works)

 ## Installation
 - `girclone` this repo into your ComfyUI custom nodes folder